Hofer Energy and Link Preserving Diffeomorphisms in Higher Genus: Quantitative Heegaard-Floer homology and a Künneth Formula

 In this section we present a result shown by Cheuk Yu Mak and the second author in \cite{MT}.
 We will use it in Section \ref{sec:proof_Kunneth} to give an easier proof of our main result in the (more restrictive) case of disc supported Hamiltonians.
 It was also used above to prove that the homology theory we consider is not 0.
 The setting is the following: let $\underline L$ and $\underline K$ be two transverse $\eta$-monotone Lagrangian links on a closed surface $(\Sigma,\omega)$.
 Let $(E,\omega_E)$ be a two-dimensional torus, $\alpha$ be a non-contractible circle on $E$, and $\alpha'$ be a small Hamiltonian deformation of $\alpha$, transverse to $\alpha$.
 Pick a point $\sigma_1\in\Sigma$ away from $\underline L$ and $\underline K$, and a point $\sigma_2\in E$ away from the support of the isotopy between $\alpha$ and $\alpha'$.
 Pick open discs $B(\sigma_1)$ and $B(\sigma_2)$ that contain $\sigma_1$ and $\sigma_2$ respectively, and that are also away from the Lagrangian links and the isotopy.
 Let $\Sigma':=\Sigma\#E$ be the connected sum of $\Sigma$ and $E$, obtained by gluing together $\Sigma\setminus \{\sigma_1\}$ and $E\setminus\{\sigma_2\}$ along the two cylinders $B(\sigma_1)\setminus\{\sigma_1\}$ and $B(\sigma_2)\setminus\{\sigma_2\}$.
 We equip $\Sigma'$ with an area form $\omega'$ which coincides with $\omega$ on $\Sigma\setminus B(\sigma_1)$, with $\omega_E$ on the support of the isotopy between $\alpha$ and $\alpha'$, and such that $\omega'(\Sigma')+4\eta=\omega(\Sigma)$.
 (For this last condition to be satisfied, we need to assume that the support of the isotopy between $\alpha$ and $\alpha'$ has small enough area.)
 The result is the following (\cite[Theorem 6]{MT}): for an appropriate choice of complex structure, there is a filtered chain complex isomorphism

 In this K\"unneth formula for the connected sum, $\underline L$ and $\underline K$ are viewed as links on $\Sigma$, $\alpha$ and $\alpha'$ are Lagrangians on $E$, and $\underline L\cup\alpha$ and $\underline K\cup\alpha'$ are links in $\Sigma'$.
+The action for $CF(\alpha,\alpha')$ is also defined by the formula \ref{eq:action}, but in this case $\Delta=\emptyset$.
 The proof of this statement is inspired by the ``stabilisation invariance'' shown in \cite[Section 10]{OS}.
 The first step is to identify the generators of those vector spaces.
 Then to show that we get a chain isomorphism, one needs to identify the moduli spaces counting curves contributing to the differentials on both sides.
 This is done by a gluing argument and Gromov compactness.
 Finally, the part of the statement concerning the action filtration is a straightforward consequence of our choice of symplectic form $\omega'$.